subidit/typophilia/README.md

 Become a Type Snob in 10 minutes. 💝

-> If you have any suggestion (correction or addition) please mention it in the [Discussion](https://github.com/subidit/typophilia/discussions) forum.

 ## Contents <!-- omit from toc -->

 - [Typeface Variants or Fonts](#typeface-variants-or-fonts)